garrardkitchen/blog-dev/content/blog/inner-loop.md

 This post explores the concept of the Inner Loop in software development, emphasizing its importance in enhancing productivity, reducing feedback delays, and improving code quality.
 It provides practical examples and tools to optimize the inner loop, ensuring a more efficient and enjoyable development process.

-# What is the Inner-loop?
+## What is the Inner-loop?

 The "Inner Loop" in software development refers to the set of activities and processes a developer repeatedly goes through while writing, testing, and debugging code in the development phase, before committing changes to a version control system.
 This loop typically includes writing code, compiling, running, testing locally, and debugging.
 The goal of optimizing the inner loop is to maximize developer productivity and satisfaction by making these activities as efficient and frictionless as possible.

 As described by Gene Kim in his book called, "DevOps Handbook", *the 2nd Way*, you optimize for fast feedback (from right to left).
 Building and testing locally, does contribute towards this 2nd way but we can do more, and often do, to provide additional feedback.
 I will expand on this shortly.

-# Why is this important?
+## Why is this important?

 I've summarized the importance of the inner loop here:

 - Maximizing inner-loop time boosts productivity and personal satisfaction for developers.
 - Fix bugs before integrating your changes into the mainline branch.
 - Reducing outer-loop friction (through better tooling and automation) to minimize disruptions.
+- Improved Code Quality
+- Faster Time to Market
+- Enhanced Collaboration
+- Reduced Context Switching

 I will now expand on the above list: